 - Provide food plots of un-harvested corn, sorghum, millet, sunflowers, or similar forage crop.
 Soybeans provide minimal nutritional value to birds and are not recommended for use in food plots. - Food plots should be of adequate size to provide food throughout the winter.
-Where use by deer is expected to be low, food plots of 1-2 acres (0.4 - 0.8 ha) may be all that is necessary. - Establish food plots in close proximity to and preferably on the southeast side of existing winter cover.
-Food plot use by pheasants is increased when located near winter cover and when the surrounding landscape contains pheasant nesting/brooding habitat. - Locate food plots in a manner that does not fragment existing uplands and does not circumvent potential for establishment and management of large blocks of intact upland nesting cover or wetland/grassland complexes.

-• Where noxious weeds are not a historical problem, food plots may be replanted on an every other year rotation, thus encouraging the growth of beneficial broadleafed plants during the second growing season after planting.
-This provides both winter foods from leftover forage and "weed" seeds as well as providing brooding habitat.
+Where use by deer is expected to be low, food plots of 1-3 acres (0.4 1.2 ha) may be all that is necessary. - Establish food plots near and preferably on the southeast side of existing winter cover.
+Food plot use by pheasants is increased when located near winter cover and when the surrounding landscape contains pheasant nesting/brooding habitat. - Avoid planting small linear food plots if they are not adjacent to adequate winter cover. - Locate food plots in a manner that does not fragment existing uplands and does not circumvent potential for establishment and management of large blocks of intact upland nesting cover or wetland/grassland complexes. - Where noxious weeds are not a historical problem, food plots may be replanted on every other year rotation, thus encouraging the growth of beneficial broadleafed plants during the second growing season after planting.
+This provides both winter foods from leftover forage and "weed" seeds as well as providing brooding habitat. - Food plots established with annual cover crop type plantings should be considered as they can provide winter food in addition to brood habitat.
+Cover crop food plots should be planted in conjunction with tall forage crops, like corn and sorghum because they may not provide adequate food in a severe winter.